 Through our Burmese partners and network we are getting help to those rendered most vulnerable by the coup:

 Doctors and nurses caring for the sick and injured

 Farmers who have no means to transport or distribute their crops for sale

 Families struggling to put food on their tables and send their children back to school

 Our efforts focus on buying farm products and distributing them to those who have been hardest hit.

-The effort will continue with butterfly beans, squash, tomatoes, cabbage and potatoes in Inle Lake.
+We have purchased and distributed butterfly beans, squash, tomatoes, cabbage and potatoes to hundreds of families in Inle Lake.